-- Female condoms are approximately 75%-82%effective in preventing pregnancy and STIs.
+- Internal (female) condoms are approximately 79%effective in preventing pregnancy and STIs.

-- Male condoms are more effective than female condoms
+- External (male)condoms are more effective than internal (female) condoms

-- DON’T use female condoms with a male condom.
+- DON’T use internal condoms with an external

-The female condom is a lubricated sheath worn by the female inside of her vagina during sex.
-There are two types: the original FC1 is made of polyurethane, a type of plastic, but was replaced by the FC2, which is made of nitrile, a type of synthetic rubber that is latex-free.
-The female condom acts as a barrier to sperm and many sexually transmitted infections by completely lining the vagina.
-The female condom has a ring at each end.
-One ring, at the closed end of the sheath, lies inside the vagina.
-The other ring, at the open end of the sheath, lies outside the vagina after the female condom has been inserted.
-The female condom provides protection against pregnancy and some protection against STIs.
+The internal (female) condom acts as a barrier to sperm and many sexually transmitted infections by completely lining the vagina.
+The internal condom has a ring at each end.
+The inner ring, at the closed end of the sheath, lies inside the vagina.
+The outer ring, at the open end of the sheath, lies outside the vagina after the internal condom has been inserted.
+The internal condom provides protection against pregnancy and some protection against STIs.

 What if I need more lubrication?

 The internal (female) condom is already lubricated when you buy it, but if you need more lubrication, you can use a vaginal lubricant, such as K-Y Jelly, on the inside of the internal condom or on the penis.

 How effective is the female (internal) condom?